The Presidential Working Group (PWG) was created in September 2019 with a defined charge:

 - There is a general lack of awareness and understanding of the function, purpose and location of the Office of Access, Equity, & Title IX .

-- The structural location of the Office of Access, Equity, & Title IX within the Social Justice Center is potentially confusing, as community members may not perceive the stance of the Office of Access, Equity, & Title IX as neutral.
+- The structural location of the Office of Access, Equity, & Title IX within the Social Justice Collaborative is potentially confusing, as community members may not perceive the stance of the Office of Access, Equity, & Title IX as neutral.

 - The College lacks clear informal resolution options for sexual misconduct cases, which may create a barrier for reporting.